How to manage teams remotely – 9 key tips

 In times such as these, it’s more important than ever to treat employees with empathy and humanness.
-Below, Dan Kerber shares nine ways today’s managers and leaders can do this from self-isolation.
+Below, Dan Kerber shares nine tips for how to manage teams remotely, during self-isolation and beyond.

 Early mornings at the office used to be my corner.
 For years I have been at my desk and working by 5:30 a.m.
 This ridiculously early arrival time meant the first two to three hours of my day were largely free of meetings and interruptions, allowing me to focus on my top priorities for the day.
 Dedicated work time from 5:30 to 8:30 a.m. was my personal productivity cheat code.
 Things are different now.

 The coronavirus pandemic has rightly compelled many companies, including Ericsson, to require most employees to work from home.
 At the same time, kids across the country have been sent home to participate in the largest distance-learning experiment in history.
 Many employees no longer have a morning commute, and recently ordained home-schooling parents do not have uber-rigid morning rituals engineered to get every human in the household equipped for the day and rapidly funneled out the door.

 Having traded a guided tornado of early-morning activity for a series of shorter, ad-hoc interruptions throughout the day, many people are starting work earlier to help flatten the curve of their daily workload.
 Members of my team that were reliably absent until 8:45 a.m. are now in my chat window at 7:00 a.m. sharp.
 Whether it’s a working mom wanting to get in a one-on-one meeting before she makes her kids breakfast or a 6 a.m. status call from an employee on an urgent grocery run, pre-dawn meetings abound.
 In the time of social distancing, my previously deserted early morning corner is looking more like a crowded Florida beach.